Embedding Assistant in React Web App

 2. Use `useCortiEmbeddedApi` hook to access API methods

-3. Handle `onReady` event to authenticate and create interaction
+3. Handle `onReady` event to authenticate and configure the embedded app

 **Critical pattern - preventing double initialization**: